 Since then, I’ve contributed my singing and mandolin playing to numerous bands, other peoples’ and my own.

-One of the best came together several years ago when I had an administrative day job at Princeton University:
+One of the best bands I’ve ever had came together when I had an administrative day job at Princeton University:

 By incredibly good fortune, I connected with then-Geosciences graduate student Sean Long (vocals/guitar).
 After just one great-fun, everything-clicked jam session, Sean and I formed Prospect Crossing (named after a famous street running through campus).